yuzhu1778/yuzhu1778.github.io/_pages/cv.md

 Work experience
 ======
 * ==August 2019-July 2024: Position: Research Assistant==
-  *   Self-assembly of janus nanoparticles on lipids membranes Developed a C++ template to create a model of soft, controllable tessellated spherical nanoparticle, whcih was integrated with our coarse grained lipid membrane system.
-Wrote a large number of analysing scripts, using C++, python, and bash, including the Voronoi diagram both in two and three dimensions, radial distribution function, various types of order parameters, Lindemann measure, auto-correlation functions, diffusion, free energies, etc.
+  * Self-assembly of janus nanoparticles on lipids membranes
+    * Developed a C++ template to create a model of soft controllable tessellated spherical nanoparticle whcih was integrated with our coarse grained lipid membrane system.
+Wrote a large number of analysing scripts, using C++, python, and bash, including the Voronoi diagram both in two and three dimensions, radial distribution function, various types of order parameters, Lindemann measure auto-correlation functions, diffusion, free energies, etc.

   * Duties includes: Updates and improvements to template
   * Supervisor: The Users